Jonathan2251/lbd/source/funccall.rst

 and the sp can back to the the old sp by add the alloca() spaces size.
 Most ABI like Mips
-and ARM access the above area of alloca() by fp and the below area of alloca() by sp, as :num:`Figure #funccall-f6` depicted.
+and ARM access the above area of alloca() by fp and the below area of alloca() by sp, as :numref:`funccall-f6` depicted.
 The reason for this definition is the speed for local variable access.
 Since the RISC CPU use immediate offset for load and store as below, using fp and sp for access both areas of local variables have better performance compare to use the sp only.